Skip to content

 Irritants

-Everyday products and even natural substances can cause your skin to burn and itch, or become dry and red.
-These can include products that you use on your body or in your home and natural liquids, such as juice from fresh fruit, vegetables, or meats.
+Everyday products and even natural substances can cause your skin to burn, itch, or dry and red.
+These can include products you use on your body or home and natural liquids, such as juice from fresh fruit, vegetables, or meats.
+Maintaining a healthy skin barrier is essential to prevent moisture loss and protect against allergens and irritants.

 Common irritants include: